zillow/seolint/README.md

 Validators are simple functions that take the output of the parser function as input.
 If the validator runs without throwing an error, the test is successful.
 If you want the validator to fail, just throw an error.
 The default validators use the [chai assertion library](http://chaijs.com/api/bdd/) for validating the parsed page data.

-### SEO Test Defaults
+### SEO Rule Defaults

-SEO tests were broken up into separate parsers and validators so that you can tweak validation conditions without having to re-parse the render data.
+SEO rules were broken up into separate parsers and validators so that you can tweak validation conditions without having to re-parse the render data.
 You can override the parser, the validator, or both, but be mindful when changing the parser as it will also change the input to the validator.

-Below you will find the default return values for all the SEO tests.
+Below you will find the default return values for all the SEO rules.

 #### H1Tag.js